Saturday, December 8, 2012

 The following was a question that was asked by the committee to NWMO.
 I's true that Nuclear Waste is not a liquid or a gas.
 But, it's not nuclear waste that we're concerned about- it's the High Level Radiation that comes attatched to the waste that the question was referring to.
 Radiation is not a solid, liquid, or gas and yet it CAN leak into the environment.
 In my opinion their answer was deceptive.

-Question # 11.....
+# 11.....
 What if there is a leak?
 Do we know how to deal with it?
-What will happen to our health and to our community IF that happened?
+What

 EDIT: